8 Great Movies for Paris Travelers

 Paul: “I’m awfully sorry to intrude, but I was so struck with your beauty that I thought perhaps I could offer you a glass of champagne.”
 “Is this seat taken?”

-When Jeanne is finally ready to end the affair for a traditional marriage, Paul reveals his love for her.
-He learns of her name in a dramatic sequence: “you ran through Africa and Asia and Indonesia, and now I found you.
+When Jeanne is finally ready to end the affair for a traditional marriage, Paul reveals his love for her: “you ran through Africa and Asia and Indonesia, and now I found you.
 And I love you.
 I want to know your name!.”
 Jeanne responds with a simple, “Jeanne.”

 Last Tango in Paris isn’t ideal for all travelers, but it’s a masterpiece in filmmaking and character studies.